yarmyarch/Aop-in-js/README.md

 ### Descriptions
 An tool that applies Aspect Orinted Programming in javascript, can be used creating mocks easily.

-For each aspect that added, a <b>Strategy</b> could be choosen, while it's digits in Binary:
+For each advice that added, a <b>Strategy</b> could be choosen, while it's digits in Binary:

     <AopUtil.ALLOW_IN, 0000000X>
         0 - No in (Default Value);